BigDataBiology/GMSC-mapper/README.md

 - Habitat annotation of smORFs (optional) (habitat.out.smorfs.tsv)

-  A file listing the habitat annotation for each smORF homologous to GMSC.
+  This file lists the habitat annotations of the query/predicted sequence, where the habitat is obtained from the sequence annotations of its homologous origin in GMSC.

   There are two columns in the file:

   `qseqid`: Query seq id

-  `habitat`: Habitat, ',' separated if the sequences is from multiple habitats
+  `habitat`: Habitat, ',' separated if the sequence is from multiple habitats

 - Taxonomy annotation of smORFs (optional) (taxonomy.out.smorfs.tsv)

-  A file listing the taxonomy annotation for each smORF homologous to GMSC.
+  This file lists the taxonomy annotations of the query/predicted sequence, where the taxonomy is obtained from the sequence annotations of its homologous origin in GMSC.

   There are two columns in the file: